top of page

 Wayne Deyer said" "Don't die with your music still in you".
 My music is created with a paintbrush.
 My goal is to record places, events, and feelings that are too good to forget.
 Betty has a natural desire to be creative.
 Her energy and intensity are the driving force of her art.
 Betty has won several awards and has had numerous sales in her pursuit of becoming an artist.
 Betty's works are displayed in many corporate and private collections in the region.
 She has participated in various art shows receiving numerous awards for her skill as an artist.

 A retired teacher holds a MA from Ohio University.
 She is a signature member of eight art societies and has shown in 20 state competitions.
 Her work has been part of The Ohio Watercolor Society, 121st Philadelphia int'l Works on paper and the 2022 annual Adirondacks National Exhibition of American Watercolors.
 She works from life experiences to create a visual moment that the viewer can remember and enjoy the feeling they felt when observing her heart felt creations.

-I think watercolor is probably the hardest medium and I find it a real challenge.
-Plus some times the paint does unexpected things that are magic.
-It’s difficult to control completely so in a way you have a partnership with that magic and have to accept that you don’t have complete control.
+I think watercolor is probably the hardest medium and I find it a really challenge.
+Plus, sometimes the paint does unexpected things at are magic.
+It's difficult to control completely so in a way you have a partnership with that magic and must accept that you don't have complete control.
 Therapy of sorts.

 bottom of page